 While it’s a nice anecdote demonstrating the dangers of AI tools for pet owners, no source is cited, and the story is likely fabricated.

-There are plenty of other ChatGPT fails you can read about, proving that AI tools can fail at even simple things like counting and math.
+You can read about plenty of other ChatGPT fails, proving that Open AI tools can fail at even simple things like counting and math.

 So, while they can be used for fun, they should not be used to get medical advice (or legal).